Leopard: Evolution

 Results of a phylogenetic analysis of chemical secretions amongst cats indicated that the leopard is closely related to the lion.

 The geographic origin of the Panthera is most likely northern Central Asia.
 The leopard-lion clade was distributed in the Asian and African Palearctic since at least the early Pliocene.
 The leopard-lion clade diverged 3.1–1.95 million years ago.
 Additionally, a 2016 study revealed that the mitochondrial genomes of the leopard, lion and snow leopard are more similar to each other than their nuclear genomes, indicating that their ancestors hybridized with the snow leopard at some point in their evolution.

 The oldest unambiguous fossils of the leopard are from Eastern Africa, dating to around 2 million years ago.

 Leopard-like fossil bones and teeth possibly dating to the Pliocene were excavated in Perrier in France, northeast of London, and in Valdarno, Italy.
 Until 1940, similar fossils dating back to the Pleistocene were excavated mostly in loess and caves at 40 sites in Europe, including Furninha Cave near Lisbon, Genista Caves in Gibraltar, and Santander Province in northern Spain to several sites across France, Switzerland, Italy, Austria, Germany, in the north up to Derby in England, in the east to Přerov in the Czech Republic and the Baranya in southern Hungary.

 Leopards arrived in Eurasia during the late Early to Middle Pleistocene around 1.2 to 0.6 million years ago.

 Four European Pleistocene leopard subspecies were proposed.
 P. p. begoueni from the beginning of the Early Pleistocene was replaced about by P. p. sickenbergi, which in turn was replaced by P. p. antiqua around 0.3 million years ago.
 P. p. spelaea is the most recent subspecies that appeared at the beginning of the Late Pleistocene and survived until about 11,000 years ago and possibly into the early Holocene in the Iberian Peninsula.

 Leopards depicted in cave paintings in Chauvet Cave provide indirect evidence of leopard presence in Europe.

 Leopard fossils dating to the Late Pleistocene were found in Biśnik Cave in south-central Poland.

-Fossil remains were also excavated in the Iberian and Italian Peninsula, and in the Balkans.

-Leopard fossils dating to the Pleistocene were also excavated in the Japanese archipelago.
-Leopard fossils were also found in Taiwan.
+Fossil remains were also excavated in the Iberian Mountains, in the Italian Peninsula, and in the Balkans.
+Leopard fossils were also found in southern Taiwan.
+Putative leopard and tiger fossils dating to the Late Pleistocene were excavated in the Japanese archipelago, but mitochondrial and nuclear genome analysis indicates that they represent P. spelaea.